IBMIntegration/IBM-CP4I-OpenShift-AWS/2020.1.1 Development Environment/README.md

         - ip-10-0-0-2.us-east-2.compute.internal
     ```

-1. To retrieve the available storage class (which should be gp2) execute `oc get sc`
+1. To retrieve the available storage class execute `oc get sc`.
+You can use any of them.
+For this guide `ocs-storagecluster-ceph-rbd` is used.

     ```console
     $ oc get sc
     NAME            PROVISIONER             AGE
-    gp2 (default)   kubernetes.io/aws-ebs   151m
+    gp2 (default)                 kubernetes.io/aws-ebs                   175m
+    ocs-storagecluster-ceph-rbd   openshift-storage.rbd.csi.ceph.com      51m
+    ocs-storagecluster-cephfs     openshift-storage.cephfs.csi.ceph.com   51m
+    openshift-storage.noobaa.io   openshift-storage.noobaa.io/obc         46m
     ```

 1. It is a good idea to add a custom tag in AWS to identify which nodes have which CP4I components installed.